Losing your way

 The kindest interpretation we can draw from their silence is that they have found what they were looking for and taken a step, or even several steps forward, on the path to the Light.
 But it is equally possible that they remain just as confused as they were when they wrote to us, but for a variety of reasons, do not want to admit it.
 Other seekers refuse to accept any teachings that are not endorsed by a world-famous 'guru' or channeled by a New Age prophet from a dead Tibetan monk.
 Yet others have binged so long on conspiracy theories and psychic 'readings' that the simple Truths of occult science are not colourful enough for them.
 Such are those who crave 'exciting' adventures on the astral plane, wish to be 'thrilled' by the spirits or channel 'angels' and extraterrestrials.

 These are harsh words.
 But they arise from our own personal experience, for we were just such confused seekers when we began our own search for Truth.
-And we do so want to help YOU—who are reading this—avoid some of the mistakes we made all those years ago.
-It is inevitable, even desirable, that we should all go astray in some way, for unless we are exposed to untruth how are we to recognise its opposite?
-Yet we hope that this article will encourage you to look in the right places and in the right way.
+And we do so want to help YOU — who are reading this — avoid some of the mistakes we made all those years ago.
+It is inevitable, even desirable, that we should all go astray in some way, for unless we are exposed to untruth how are we supposed to recognise its opposite?
+It is our sincere hope that this article will encourage you to look in the right places and in the right way.
 What do we mean by this?
 One example of the wrong places are the teachings (but by no means all) which come under the broad umbrella of the 'New-Age', 'New Thought' etc. Few of these teachings agree with one another.
 Even fewer say anything that has not been said far better in the past by such spiritual teachers as Jesus, Gautama Buddha, Krishna, Hermes, Plato, or Pythagoras.
 All these Masters taught the same truths; truths which are Eternal and Unchanging.

 Another example of the 'wrong places' are the very many seekers who look for answers from extraterrestrials and in the various theories, speculations and conspiracies dreamed up by such writers as Erich von Däniken and Zecharia Sitchin.
 We once read that 10 million Americans believe in alien abduction, claim to have been abducted, or would like to be abducted.
 If this is true then we are tempted to say 10 million Americans have had their common sense 'abducted'!
 Our personal conviction is that much of the fascination with reptilian aliens and ancient astronauts is largely the result of the secular nature of modern life and the decline in genuine religious faith.
 Many mystically-minded people now turn to outer, rather than inner space, to appease their hunger for the mystery, magic and emotional satisfaction which was once the province of the various religions and faiths.
 Ancient astronauts 'seeding' planet earth have replaced the 'Elohim' who created mankind according to the Bible.
 'Greys' and shape-shifting lizards now conspire against us instead of devils and demons.
 The supernatural actors have changed their clothes and the stage is dressed differently, but the play is the same as it has always been.
 Moreover, the audience have as little idea of what goes on behind the scenes as they did when dogmatic religion held sway over their minds.
 In short, extraterrestrial moonshine has replaced religious dogma and we are by no means sure that the replacement is any improvement.